 Faunalytics (then HRC) and VegFund examined reactions to four pay-per-view videos with different approaches to veg*n advocacy.
 This was done via an online survey with a sample of approximately 500 people aged 15 to 23.
 Across the full sample, 29% of participants reported that they were considering reducing their consumption of animal products, and 8% reported that they were considering eliminating animal products.
 Few differences between the videos emerged.

-Methodological notes: This study has two main limitations: a small sample size for the number of conditions and significance tests, and control group or baseline measure of dietary intentions.
+Methodological notes: This study has two main limitations: a small sample size for the number of conditions and significance tests, and no control group or baseline measure of dietary intentions.
 The small sample means that small differences between videos may have gone undetected but also that the few differences that did appear to be significant may have emerged by chance.
 Having no control group or baseline measure means that we can’t tell whether the people who say they intend to reduce or eliminate their consumption of animal products were motivated to do so by the videos or would have said the same thing even if they hadn’t watched the videos.

 Semi-Vegetarianism and Meat Reduction (2007)